Secure and Robust Watermarking for AI-generated Images: A Comprehensive Survey: Watermarking for AI-Generated Images

 \subsection{Fine-tuning-based Watermarking}

-This type of in-generation watermarking encompasses methods that directly modify, retrain, or fine-tune some components with the generative model to embed watermarks.
-In these methods, the watermark becomes an intrinsic characteristic of the model’s output distribution.
-Specifically, these methods can modify the latent representations of LDM indirectly.
-As a result, watermark is inherently embedded into the model’s output through the fine-tuned components.
-The workflow of such methods is illustrated in \cref{fig:fine-tunedwatermark}.
+This category of in-generation watermarking includes methods that embed messages by directly modifying, retraining, or fine-tuning some components of the generative model.
+This pipeline, as defined in \Cref{eq:fine-tune_pipe}.
+Unlike post-hoc methods, it does not operate on a cover image ($I = \varnothing$), but instead starts from the text prompt $y$ and the initial noise $\mathbf{z}_T$ owing to the requirements of the generative model $\mathsf{Gen}$.
+The embedding locus $\Lambda$ is the model parameters $\theta$ themselves.
+In these methods, the message or its corresponding generated watermark signal becomes an intrinsic characteristic of the model’s output distribution.
+Specifically, these methods can modify the latent representations of LDM indirectly through parameter updates, resulting in watermarks that are inherently integrated into the generated outputs via the fine-tuned components.
+The overall workflow of these methods is illustrated in \Cref{fig:fine-tunedwatermark}.

-Fernandez et al.~\cite{fernandez2023stable} proposed Stable Signature, a representative AI-generated watermarking method that integrates signature embedding directly into the image generation process by fine-tuning model parameters without altering the LDM architecture.
-Initially, they pre-trained a watermark encoder $\mathcal{W}_\text{exc}$ and extractor $\mathcal{W}_\text{ext}$ to facilitate the embedding and extraction of keys, utilizing HiDDeN~\cite{zhu2018hidden} as a foundation.
-Secondly, they fine-tuned the VAE decoder $\mathcal{D}$ within the LDM such that each generated image, when passed through the pre-trained watermark extractor $\mathcal{W}_{\text{ext}}$, yields a target binary key.
+Fernandez \textit{et al.}~\cite{fernandez2023stable} proposed Stable Signature, the most representative AI-generated watermarking method that integrates signature embedding directly into the image generation process by fine-tuning model parameters without altering the LDM architecture.
+Initially, they pre-trained a watermark encoder $\mathcal{W}_\text{exc}$ and an extractor $\mathcal{W}_\text{ext}$ based on \Cref{eq:hidden_loss} to facilitate the embedding and extraction of keys.
+Secondly, they fine-tuned the VAE decoder $\mathcal{D}$ within the LDM, such that each generated image, when passed through the pre-trained watermark extractor $\mathcal{W}_{\text{ext}}$, yields a target binary key.
 The extractor’s output is used to compute a $\mathcal{L}_\text{BSE}$ loss function, which in turn guides the fine-tuning of $\mathcal{D}$.
 Therefore, the objective function of Stable Signature can be defined as:

-Furthermore, it is important to highlight that Stable Signature exemplifies a model-targeted watermarking technique aimed at tracing the source of created information by identifying the generative model responsible for image synthesis and supplying attribution proof.
-The primary aim is to safeguard the IP and ownership of generative models.
+Notably, Stable Signature exemplifies a model-targeted watermarking technique designed to trace the origin of generated content by identifying the specific generative model responsible for image synthesis and providing verifiable attribution.
+Its primary objective is to protect the IP and ownership rights associated with generative models.